jimingz9380/about-me/README.md

 # about-me
 Hello, my name is Jiming Zheng, and I go to High School of Telecommunication Arts and Technology.

+I was born in China, move to America to philladelphia.
+In 5th grade I move to New York with my mother.
 ## Contact
 you can contact me at Jimingz9380@hstat.org to know more about me if you wonder anything.

 ## available

-My schecule right now is
+My schecule right now is ...
 ```
 period 1: Gobal History
 period 2: Chemistry 1